kaylin239/MicroStrategy/JS Emebedding API/React Sample/README.md

     "password":"mypassword"
 }`

-2. Import the MicroStrategy JS Embedding API
+2. Import the MicroStrategy JS Embedding API <br>
 	Open the file `public/index.html` and modify the script tag to point to the embeddingLib.js hosted on your MicroStrategy Library deployment
 	`<script src="https:/WEBSERVER/MicroStrategyLibrary/javascript/embeddinglib.js"></script>`

 3. Set content security policies for cross-domain communication <br>
 	By default, MicroStrategy will block other domains from embedding content.
 You will see the below error in your error log:
 	**Refused to display 'https://[HOST]/MicroStrategyLibrary/auth/ui/embeddedLogin.jsp' in a frame because an ancestor violates the following Content Security Policy directive: "frame-ancestors 'self'".**